Zakat al-Fitr: Rate

 The amount of Zakat is the same for everyone regardless of their different income brackets.
 The minimum amount is one sa` (four double handfuls) of food, grain or dried fruit for each member of the family.
-This calculation is based on Ibn 'Umar's report that the Prophet made Zakat al-Fitr compulsory and payable by a sa` of dried dates or a sa` of barley.
+This calculation is based on Ibn 'Umar's report that Muhammad made Zakat al-Fitr compulsory and payable by a sa` of dried dates or a sa` of barley.
 The Hanafi school permits paying Zakat al-Fitr in the form of cash, equivalent to the above amount, while this is not permitted Maliki, Shafi'i and Hanbali schools.
 Using cash as a form of payment became the adopted position by many official fataw councils around the world.

-A companion of Mohammed, Abu Sa`eed al-Khudree said, "In the Prophet's time, we used to give it (Zakatal-Fitr) as a sa` of food, dried dates, barley, raisins or dried cheese".
+A companion of Muhammed, Abu Sa`eed al-Khudree said, "In the Prophet's time, we used to give it (Zakatal-Fitr) as a sa` of food, dried dates, barley, raisins or dried cheese".
 (According to the majority of Sunni scholars One Sa'a is approximately between 2.6 kg to 3 kg.)

 The distribution of Zakat al-Fitr is the same as that of Zakat, and is included within its broader sense.
 Those who may receive Zakat al-Fitr are the eight categories of recipients mentioned in Surat Al-Tawbah, [9: 60].
 They include: